pipedocs/pipedocs.github.io/content/modules/regress.md

 regress_smo[cxt]=5
 ```

 `regress_sptf` specifies the type of spatial filter to apply for smoothing, while `regress_smo` specifies the full-width at half-maximum (FWHM) of the smoothing kernel in mm.
-All spatial filtering is contained in the `SPT` routine.

  * Gaussian smoothing applies the same Gaussian smoothing kernel across the entire volume.
  * SUSAN-based smoothing restricts mixing of signals from disparate tissue classes (Smith and Brady, 1997).